wdi-hk-sep-2014/notes/phase-3/lessons/2nd-pass/02-rails-api.md

 # Building API in Rails

+Web API is commonly used in web development, an API is typically defined as a set of Hypertext Transfer Protocol (HTTP) request messages, along with a definition of structure of response messages, usually as XML, or JSON format.
+Sometimes, the response would be CSV, TSV or other formats as well.

 ## Objective

 A lot of time we may need to build a system for various platforms, the data between different systems cannot be interchanged directly.
 Thus, we need to build Application Programming Interface (API) to exchange data.